 This was the worst our tank glass has ever been, and I cleaned every spec of it in no more than 5 minutes.
 The only thing that would make it go faster is if the blade was wider.
 Having said that, I like that it uses readily available safety razor blades that will be available in the future.

-Better yet, with the long handle and razor edge, I was able to get all the way down to the bottom of the tank, at that line just below the plants and substrate where we get very tenacious algae.
+Better yet, with the long handle and razor edge, I could get all the way down to the bottom of the tank, at that line just below the plants and substrate, where we get very tenacious algae.
 You can push the razor edge just below the substrate and not disturb things too much while still removing the algae.
 Perfect!

-Again, Don’t use a blade on acrylic aquariums as you will scratch up your tank.
+Again, don’t use a blade on acrylic aquariums as you will scratch up your tank.
 Also, I would be very wary of using a blade close to the silicone seams.
-I work very slowly around the silicone seams and go up to them, but try not to touch them with the blade.
+I work very slowly around the silicone seams and approach them, but try not to touch them with the blade.
 If you get the blade up under there too many times, you could eventually weaken the seam and end up with a leak.
 It’s better to let that last bit of algae remain and clean up with your tank toothbrush.

 Build Quality of the MuFan Aquarium Algae Scraper:

-MuFan is a Chinese company; I was somewhat unsure of what the quality would be for this tool as I have had some issues with other stainless steel tools not being very high quality stainless steel (rust).
+MuFan is a Chinese company; I was unsure of the quality of this tool as I have had some issues with other stainless steel tools not being very high-quality stainless steel (rust).
 As it turns out, this tool is very high quality.
 The knurled nuts that hold the blade on are machined very well and screw in easily and plenty tight.
-All the parts are high quality stainless.
+All the parts are high-quality stainless.
 I have had no rust issues.

 The face of the blade holders are polished and have a very nice company logo.

 The threaded parts that come together to form the handle are very tight.
 I was worried that these segmented pieces would be weak; however, they are very rigid and have more than enough strength to resist bending when bearing down on the scraper (even with the extension piece installed).